Kiwi Aversion Training for dogs

 With many of our breeding birds within 1km of Ōhope and Whakatāne, one loose dog could decimate the entire Whakatāne kiwi population.
 For example, in Northland between 1990 and 1995, dogs were responsible for 70% of all kiwi deaths in the region.
 Of the 135 birds killed over those 5 years, 29 were killed by family pets – some dogs were with their owners but off lead, and others were roaming at night.

 It only takes ten minutes to put your dog through kiwi aversion training, which is an effective way of deterring your dog from being attracted to kiwi.
-The Whakatāne Kiwi Trust organises regular kiwi aversion training sessions, the next one is on Sunday 20th January 2019, email us to book your dog in now.
+The Whakatāne Kiwi Trust organises regular kiwi aversion training sessions, the next one is on Sunday the 28th of April 2019, email us to book your dog in now.